Supported Sets -- A New Foundation For Nominal Sets And Automata: Name Abstraction and de Bruijn indices

-which causes trouble if some bound variable names in $T$ are not sufficiently fresh.
-Thus, it might be necessary to rename those bound variables in $T$ (called $\alpha$-conversion) before a $\beta$ step can be performed:
+In $\lambda$-calculus, the computational steps ($\beta$-reduction) essentially consist of a substitution rule \( (\lambda x.\,T)\, P \longrightarrow_\beta T[x := P] \) which requires some bound variable names in $T$ to be sufficiently fresh.
+Thus, it might be necessary to rename those bound variables ($\rightarrow_\alpha$) in $T$ before a $\beta$ step can be performed.
+But even in such a renaming step $\rightarrow_\alpha$, a similar side-condition needs taken care of, because otherwise, the reduction would lead to wrong results.

-Here, the same side-condition on $z$ and the bound variables in $S$ needs to be taken care of.

-This requirement of freshness is a troublesome side condition, because it makes the substitution a partial function, or put differently, because $\beta$-reduction would lead to wrong results if the freshness condition was neglected.

-Thus, there are several approaches to define $\lambda$-expressions directly modulo $\alpha$-equivalence, making substitution total and $\beta$-reduction always applicable to $\lambda$-expressions containing a reducible expression (redex), i.e.~expressions of the form:

-In 1972, de Bruijn~\cite{debruijn1972} invented a technique of replacing the variable names with an index that specifies to which binder it belongs.
-The \emph{de Bruijn index} of a variable $x$ counts the number binders between the variable and its corresponding binder $\lambda x$, when considering the $\lambda$-expression as a tree.

-In 1999, Gabbay and Pitts~\cite{GabbayP99} presented another way to define $\lambda$-expressions directly as $\alpha$-equivalence classes, using \emph{nominal sets} (called \emph{FM-sets} back then).
-In their LICS paper, they define $\lambda$-abstraction as a functor on the category of nominal sets.